 What Are the Advantages of DHCP?

 DHCP protocol reduces the complexity and numbers of administrative work by using automatic TCP/IP configuration.
 This is the greatest benefit.
-Today, no matter in the data center or at home, more and more devices are being networked from printers and fax machines to TV and fridges.
+Today, no matter in the data centre or at home, more and more devices are being networked from printers and fax machines to TV and fridges.
 Often times, these devices are placed in different locations, without DHCP, you have to get up out of your comfy chair and find the device and configure each manually.
 But assisted by DHCP protocol, all you need to do is changing the settings on the server or may be a 10gbe switch.
 As addresses are assigned automatically, there is no need to keep a record of the used and free ones.
 Besides, DHCP snooping can detect unauthorized DHCP server on the network.

 How DHCP Works?